notjamesw/LOLTeamsManager/README.md

 - As a user, I want to be able to select a competitive region/league and see a list of teams for that region as well as the players on that team.
     - As a user, I want to be able to select a team and list all the players on that team.
+- As a user, I want to be able to save all players, teams and leagues to a file from the main application menu.
+- As a user, when I select the quit option from the main application menu, I want to be reminded to save all players, teams and leagues and have the option to do so or not.
+- As a user, when I start the LOL teams manager application, I want to be given the option to load all players, teams, and leagues from file.